haskell-suite/haskell-tc/README.md

 Boxy types
 ----------

-Extention to bidirectional TC.
+Extension to bidirectional TC.
 Instead of having to distinct modes (up and down), this system can work with partial type signatures, checking what is known and inferring the rest.
 This granularity is required when using higher ranked types together with polymorphic data types.
 Eg:

     fn :: Maybe (forall a. [a] -> [a]) -> ([Int],[Char])
     fn Nothing = ([],[])